PrakashBhasagi/Python-CheatSheet/All/datatype.md

 a.pop() # Returns: 10
 # a: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```
-`list.removee(value)` – removes the first occurrence of the specified value.
+`list.remove(value)` – removes the first occurrence of the specified value.

 If the provided value cannot be found, a
 ValueError is raised.